LOCAL GIRL, ALREADY WORKING FOR THE COMMUNITY

 GETTING INVOLVED IN ENVIRONMENTAL PROTECTION AND EDUCATION

-Proud students plant a Koa seedling at Hamakua Marsh that was germinated at school in science class.
+Proud students plant a Koa seedling at Hamakua Marsh that they grew in science class.

 Lisa also wanted to take action on larger issues facing Hawaiʻi like food security, energy security, adapting to Climate Change, and preventing the extinction of native species.
 She started the nonprofit Healthy Climate Communities four years ago and works full-time on its various programs.
 She started a community forestry project in partnership with DLNR on the watershed of Hamakua Marsh that has taken thousands of local students and community members behind the locked gates to connect with the ʻāina as they plant and care for the native forest.
 She has done workshops for thousands of students at public and private schools across Oʻahu, as well as developed science curriculum for teachers to use themselves.